Wuxia–Chinese Swashbuckling Adventures

 1. The Legend of the Condor Heroes (射鵰英雄傳 | Shediao Yingxiong Zhuan)

-Arguably Jin Yong's most beloved protagonist, dull-witted but patriotic Guo Jing encompasses all of the values the Wuxia genre considers as heroic and exemplary.
-Guo Jing's fictional exploits during the final days of the Southern Song Dynasty also establishes the semi-historical style Jin Yong is representative of.
-This style eventually led to Wuxia earning respect as a proper medium for the introduction of imperial Chinese history.
+Arguably Jin Yong's most beloved protagonist, the dull-witted but patriotic Guo Jing encompasses all the values the Wuxia genre considers heroic and exemplary.
+Guo Jing's fictional exploits during the final days of the Southern Song Dynasty also establish the semi-historical style that Jin Yong is representative of.
+This style eventually led to the Wuxia genre earning respect as a proper medium for the introduction of imperial Chinese history.

 2. Demi-Gods and Semi-Devils (天龍八部 | Tianlong Babu)